sdicke/Scripts/README.md

 # Scripts
 Miscellaneous shell scripts

+`calculate_date` calculates the difference in days between to dates expressed either in the format yyyy-mm-dd or in the format dd-mm-YYY and in other formats supported by the date command implementation.

-update.sh proceeds a system upgrade on apt based systems.
+`update.sh` proceeds a system upgrade on apt based systems.

-showips.sh shows a list of interfaces with its IP addresses (needs getip.sh and interfaces.sh int the same directory)
+`showips.sh` shows a list of interfaces with its IP addresses (needs getip.sh and interfaces.sh int the same directory)

-getcursors.sh fetches and installs the Debian packages Oxygencursors (my prefered cursors package, especially needfully on non-debian systems)
+`getcursors.sh` fetches and installs the Debian packages Oxygencursors (my prefered cursors package, especially needfully on non-debian systems)

-ramdisc.sh Creates a ramdisc, mount it in the given directory and allow the given user the rights to work with this directory
+`ramdisc.sh` Creates a ramdisc, mount it in the given directory and allow the given user the rights to work with this directory

-volume.sh mutes or unmutes output channel 0 (normally the standard output) with PulseAudio
+`volume.sh` mutes or unmutes output channel 0 (normally the standard output) with PulseAudio

-keyorg.sh organise your SSH keys and ask for the password if need
+`keyorg.sh` organise your SSH keys and ask for the password if need

-contentsearch searches a pattern recursively in all files in a directory tree and list all files which contains the phrase with count
+`contentsearch `searches a pattern recursively in all files in a directory tree and list all files which contains the phrase with count

-ttyspeed prints the speed of the current TTY
+`ttyspeed` prints the speed of the current TTY

-ttysize prints the dimensions of the current TTysize prints the dimensions of the current TTY
+`ttysize` prints the dimensions of the current TTysize prints the dimensions of the current TTY